0LNetworkCommunity/libra-legacy-v6/language/stdlib/modules/doc/LibraAccount.md

 ## Resource `LibraAccount`

-An <code>address</code> is a Libra Account iff it has a published LibraAccount resource.
+An <code>address</code> is a Libra Account if it has a published LibraAccount resource.

 <pre><code><b>resource</b> <b>struct</b> <a href="LibraAccount.md#0x1_LibraAccount">LibraAccount</a>